snerpton/textbox-multiple-character-limited/README.md

-4. Build some proper tests – currently stuck!
+4. Build some proper tests ï¿½ currently stuck!
 ----------------------------------

-This is were the problems begin…
+This is were the problems beginï¿½

 First I added an empty Test 3.
 This doesn't throw any errors, so I think the way I am introducing this test is OK.